voltflake/video-bot/README.md

 npm install
 npx tsc
 ```
-Now you can start this bot
+3. Now you can start this bot
 ```
-node index.js
+node .
 ```
-## Configuration
+## settings.json file explanation
-- `bot_token` - Discord bot token to use.
+- `token` - Discord bot token to use.
-- `fast_mode` - always send videos using URL message in Discord, may have not cleanest look but works 🔥**Blazingly Fast**🔥.
+- `embeded_mode` - always send videos using URL message in Discord, may have not cleanest look but works realy fast if you have slow internet.
-Give it a try and see if you like it or not.
+- `gallery_dl_path` - path to gallery-dl executable if it's not present in your PATH enviroment variable.
+- `enable_compression` - setting which enables compression for videos bigger than 8MB so they can be sent as single video file to discord, without links.
+- `codec_to_use` - specifies which codec ffmpeg will use during compression.
+You can specify this as "omx_h264" on raspberry pi to use hardware accelerated encoding.
+By default uses "h264".
+- `ffmpeg_path` - you can specify custom ffmpeg executable path.
+By default it just uses executable from your PATH enviroment variable.
-- `use_ffmpeg_from_PATH` - uses custom ffmpeg/ffprobe executables for compression of big videos (>8MB) located in your PATH enviroment variable.
+- `ffprobe_path` - you can specify custom ffprobe executable path.
+By default it just uses executable from your PATH enviroment variable.
-If set to `false` uses binaries shipped with this project.
-- `use_fast_mode_instead_of_copression` - Do not use compression at all, if downloaded video is bigger than 8MB sends it in **Fast Mode™**.
-This setting does not require `fast_mode` to be `true`, it only uses it for large videos.
-I reccomend using this setting if you host this bot on Raspberry PI.